lijuSam/mutlilangugeextractorllm/README.md

-# Multilanguage Invoice CExtractor using Gemini API
+# Multilanguage Invoice Extractor using Gemini API

 This project is a multilanguage invoice extractor that leverages the Gemini API.
 It is designed to extract relevant information from invoices written in different languages.